MIT-IR/abet/README.md

 There is a rake task available to import the list of subjects.
 The task will create new subjects that don't yet exist and update the name of subjects that have changed since the last import.

-You must pass the term (e.g. `2017FA`) as an argument to the import task like
-so:
+To run the import, run:

-    rake subjects:import[2017FA]
+    rake subjects:import

-This will import subjects from each department that the ABET system currently tracks.
-If you need to import subjects from another department not yet using ABET, you can supply a second argument corresponding to that department's
+This will import subjects for an approximation of the current term for the departments that the ABET system currently tracks.
+You can override the default term and the department to import for by specifying rake task arguments like so:
-number:

     rake subjects:import[2017FA,4]

+This will import subjects in department 4 for 2017FA.

 Running this rake task successfully requires access to the encrypted secrets.
 See the "Accessing Encrypted Secrets" section above.